dlhogan97/dlhogan97.github.io/_pages/about.md

 About Me
 ======
 Hi, I'm Danny Hogan.
 I'm a graduate student at the University of Washington working in the [Mountain Hydrology Research Group](https://depts.washington.edu/mtnhydr/) studying the influences mountain meteorology has on mountain snowpacks and, in turn, on water resources within the Upper Colorado River Basin.
 I hail from the Bay Area, did my undergraduate degree in envrionmental engineering at Princeton University, rowed competitively in college, worked for 2-years after graduating, and moved up to Washington.
-I'm now fortunate enough to get to explore the amazing landscapes, weather, and ecosystems we have up here in the PNW with my fiance and dog, Denali!
+I'm now fortunate enough to get to explore the amazing landscapes, weather, and ecosystems we have up here in the PNW with my wife and dog, Denali!

 <p float="left">
   <img src="/../images/denali_overcoat_peak.JPG" width="300" height="200" />